NNLP-IL/Hebrew-Resources/README.rst

 * The Hebrew University of Jerusalem:

+  * `Prof. Ronen Feldman <http://pluto.huji.ac.il/~rfeldman/>`_ - Feldman's main areas of research are natural language processing, entity extraction and text relations, text sentiment analysis, and language processing for algorithmic trading.
+He is one of the founder of the discipline of text mining.

   * `Prof. Ari Rappoport <http://www.cs.huji.ac.il/~arir/>`_ - With his main contribution in the area of Neuroscience, where he developed a comprehensive theory of the brain, Prof. Rappoport's Computer Science area of interest is language (Computational Linguistics, Natural Language Processing (NLP)), from cognitive science and machine learning perspectives.

   * `Dr. Omri Abend <http://www.cs.huji.ac.il/~oabend/>`_ - My fields of interest are Computational Linguistics and Natural Language Processing.
 Specifically, I conduct research on semantic (meaning) representation from a computational perspective.
 My research is tightly linked to statistical learning, language technology (such as Machine Translation and Information Extraction), and computational modeling of child language acquisition.